neuronflicker/CTF/UCF/RE_SourceProtection/README.md

 Site: School, Password: I_Before_E_Except_After_C Press enter to exit...
 ```
-> Note: The `s` on the end of the Kanye West quote denotes it's a string, so I cut that off when entering copying the phrase
+> Note: The `s` on the end of the Kanye West quote denotes it's a string, so I cut that off when copying the phrase

 This worked and also gave me the same flag.